Home › Ukraine › Information for Ukrainians › Moving on from hosting

 If you need to show your credit rating, you could use Nova Credit, an international credit reference provider.
 Other providers are also available.

-There are also offers of support from the charity Nadiya who may be able to support with their Long-term Housing Programme.
+There are also offers of support from the charity Nadiya who may be able to support with their Long-term Housing Programme -Nadiya.

-More information about rented accommodation can be found on the Ukraine Refugee Help website, including these Tips around finding somewhere to live in the UK, and OPORA’s Guide to Rent in the UK, as well as links to a webinar on housing and a dedicated support channel on Telegram.
+There is more information about rented accommodation including these Tips around finding somewhere to live in the UK from Ukrainian Refugee Help, and OPORA’s Guide to Rent in the UK, as well as links to a webinar on housing and a dedicated support channel on Telegram.
 There is also LGBTQ+ Friendly Renting Advice from Shelter, a national housing charity.

-When in rented accommodation you will be responsible for paying utility bills and other expenses, like:
+When in rented accommodation you will be responsible for paying utility bills and other expenses – GOV.UK, like:

 - Gas – Find my gas supplier

-You will also need to understand local waste management systems and can contact your council to find out what rubbish can go in each coloured bin and when these will be collected.
+You will also need to understand local waste management systems (rubbish and recycling bins) and can contact your council to find out what rubbish can go in each coloured bin and when these will be collected.

 Ukrainians moving into social housing